OWASP/www-staff/policy/employee-manual.md

 Full-time regular employees may take up to 3 days off work for the death of a spouse, registered domestic partner, civil union relationship, child, parent, sibling or comparable step-relation, and up to 1 days off work for the death of a grandparent, father-in-law, mother-in-law, son-in-law or daughter-in-law.
 You may take off one day of bereavement leave for the death of a relative who is not a member of your immediate family.
 The eligible time off will be paid.
 Contact your supervisor as soon as reasonable to request time off for bereavement leave.

-<a name="continuation-of-benefits"></a>
-## CONTINUATION OF BENEFITS

-All active, full-time employees covered by the Insperity Group Health Plan or the Insperity Health Care Flexible Spending Account (FSA) Plan may continue plan coverage for up to 12 weeks during an approved leave of absence, or for any longer period, as required by law.

-While on leave, you must continue to pay any required contribution for health coverage, as well as make payments for any other applicable benefits which would otherwise be automatically deducted from your wages (e.g., supplemental life insurance, credit union loans, and 401(K) loans).
-Your failure to pay any required employee contributions does not relieve you of your obligation to pay such contributions.
-Contact the Insperity Contact Center at 866-715-3552 for details regarding employee contributions.
-For questions regarding 401(K) loan payments, contact Insperity Retirement Services at 888-401-5273.

-If you do not return to work upon expiration of the applicable 12-week period (or such longer period as required by law), coverage will terminate and you will have the opportunity to continue coverage for a limited period of time under COBRA in accordance with applicable law.

 <a name="personal-leave-of-absence"></a>
 ## PERSONAL LEAVE OF ABSENCE